Thursday, August 31, 2017

 Retailers redesign the configuration and decorative themes of their stores for a number of reasons, ranging from changes in the nature of the merchandise to a desire to stay fresh.
 Researchers at Dublin Institute of Technology, Massey University in New Zealand, and University of Surrey warn that, regardless of the reasons, such store redesigns can disrupt customer loyalty.
 Mission Shoppers—those who want to come in, make the purchase, and leave—were taken aback by the new layout.
 And all types of shoppers became more price-sensitive in the redesigned store.
 They felt that the prices were relatively higher, even when there were actually no changes in the prices.

 Still, the upsides of store redesign outweigh the risks.
 In the research, many longer-term customers liked the novelty and the opportunity to explore.
-As long as the difference between old and new is not too great, what is surprising and unfamiliar improves recall, which, in turn, can trigger repeat business.
+When the difference between old and new is not too great, what is surprising and unfamiliar improves recall, which, in turn, can trigger repeat business.
 Other studies, at Monash University, found that announcements of a grand reopening drew in new customers, with higher spends per visit and, for a time, more frequent visits than was true for the longer-term customers.

 Maximize the upsides by respecting visual aesthetics.
 Research results from Brazil’s University of Paraná indicate that if shoppers judge the exterior and interior design and décor of your store to be visually beautiful, the shoppers are more likely to become loyal customers.
 What different target populations of consumers judge to be visually pleasing may seem to vary widely.
 And those judgments do.
 Research does find three fundamentals: